langwatch/langwatch/docs/docs/rag/capture_rag.md

 </TabItem>
 </Tabs>

+Here is what each of the keys mean:

 `input`: The initial user input or query.
 If not specified, the `input` will be automatically extracted as the last user message to the LLM.

 `contexts`: A list of the retrieved content that will be used for the LLM generation